mehmetc/devday23/README.md

 }
 ```

 - name: name of the component.
-Use 'oxf-' prefix to namespace the components
 - config: see [AngularJS](https://docs.angularjs.org/guide/component)
 - enabled: if component enabled in configuration
 - appendTo: a __before__ or __after__ hook to attach your component.
 If value is NULL then the component can be used anywhere like for example the home page.